Will Shakespeare (TV series): Cast

-Writing
+Production

-Each episode was based around the creation of a play and the idea of Shakespeare's life influencing his writing was used as the central plot device.
+Each episode is based around the creation of a play and the idea of Shakespeare's life influencing his writing is used as the central plot device.
 As there are few known facts about the life of Shakespeare, Mortimer embellished upon stories or legends about the playwright's life.
-These included a supposed apprenticeship with Christopher Marlowe and a homoerotic relationship with the Earl of Southampton.
+These include a supposed apprenticeship with Christopher Marlowe and a homoerotic relationship with the Earl of Southampton.

 Mortimer also invented a character whom the Dark Lady of Shakespeare's sonnets was supposedly based upon.
 The wife of a judge, she falls in love with Shakespeare after seeing his performance as Tybalt in Romeo and Juliet, adding a secondary storyline elaborating on class divisions.

+The series was filmed in Elstree Studios on a set built for Clayhanger.

+Episodes

+All episodes are written by John Mortimer.

-Original Literary Material
+Original literary material

-In 1977 Hodder and Stoughton published Will Shakespeare as written by John Mortimer, author of the Rumpole series.
+In 1977, Hodder and Stoughton published Will Shakespeare as written by John Mortimer, author of the Rumpole series.
 Coronet published the paperback edition in 1977, ISBN 0-340-21979-3.

 Video release

 The series was initially released on VHS under the title William Shakespeare: His Life & Times.
 A Region 1 DVD release of the series, by A & E television, was released in 2008, simply titled Will Shakespeare.
 Network Studio released a Region 2 DVD of the series in 2009 under the same title.